giulio-duregon/LowPrecisionApproxGP/README.md

 - Dataset factory loader --DONE
 - Make normalizing function?
 - Make Log results parser
+- TODO: SET TENSORS TO DEVICE
+- TODO: Make sure all load_datasets all take in testsplit size

 ## Maybe if we use HPC
 - Figure out which overlays (or how to make them) are necessary for running a container